-Vesting of PRSUs and RSUs.
-In general, unvested PRSUs, RSUs and similar awards are forfeited by our NEOs upon termination of employment, except in cases such as death, disability, a termination by the Company other than for "cause" (which, for purposes of these awards, includes a resignation for "good reason") or a qualifying retirement pursuant to our RSU Retirement Policy.
-See "Compensation of Our Executive Officers-RSU Retirement Policy" below.
-As described under "Compensation Discussion and Analysis-Design of Our Compensation Programs-Other Features" above, the Company has adopted "double-trigger" vesting for incentive awards granted to our NEOs, including PRSUs.
+Vesting of PRUs, RSUs and LFIs.
+In general, unvested PRUs, RSUs, LFIs and similar awards are forfeited by our NEOs upon termination of employment, except in cases such as death, disability, a termination by the Company other than for "cause" (which, for purposes of these awards, includes a resignation for "good reason") or a qualifying retirement pursuant to our RSU Retirement Policy.
+See "Compensation of Executive Officers-RSU Retirement Policy" below.
+As described under "Compensation Discussion and Analysis-Design of Our Compensation Programs-Other Features" above, the Company has adopted "double-trigger" vesting for NEO incentive awards, including PRUs granted to our NEOs in respect of their service as NEOs.

 Risks Related to Compensation Policies.
 In keeping with our risk management framework, we consider risks not only in the abstract, but also risks that might hinder the achievement of a particular objective.
 We have identified two primary risks relating to compensation: that compensation will be insufficient to retain talented individuals and that compensation strategies might result in unintended incentives.
 To combat the first risk, as noted above, the compensation of employees throughout the Company is reviewed against comparative compensation data, permitting us to set compensation levels that we believe contribute to low rates of voluntary employee attrition.
-Further, long-term incentive compensation (including PRSUs and RSUs) awarded to our NEOs, managing directors and other senior professionals are generally subject to long-term vesting periods.
-We believe both the levels of compensation and the structure of the PRSUs, RSUs and similar awards have had the effect of aiding our retention of our NEOs and other key employees.
+Further, long-term incentive compensation (including PRUs, profits interest participation rights, RSUs, restricted stock and LFIs) awarded to our NEOs, managing directors and other senior professionals are generally subject to long-term vesting periods.
+We believe both the levels of compensation and the structure of the PRUs, profits interest participation rights, RSUs, LFIs and similar awards have had the effect of aiding our retention of our NEOs and other key employees.

 With respect to the second risk, our Company-wide year-end discretionary compensation program is designed to reflect the performance of the Company, the performance of the business in which the employee works and the performance of the individual employee, and is designed to discourage excessive risk-taking.
-For example, paying a significant portion of our year-end compensation in the form of long-term incentive compensation (including PRSUs and RSUs) with long-term vesting periods makes or should make each of our NEOs, managing directors and other senior professionals sensitive to long-term risk outcomes, as the value of their awards increases or decreases with the performance of the Company, in the case of PRSUs, and the price of our Class A common stock, in the case of PRSUs and RSUs.
-In addition, PRSU performance criteria include adjustments for revenue volatility in recognition of our belief that more volatile growth is less valuable to our shareholders.
+For example, paying a significant portion of our year-end compensation in the form of long-term incentive compensation (including PRUs, profits interest participation rights, RSUs, restricted stock and LFIs) with long-term vesting periods makes or should make each of our NEOs, managing directors and other senior professionals sensitive to long-term risk outcomes, as the value of their awards increases or decreases with the performance of the Company, in the case of PRUs and profits interest participation rights, the price of our Class A common stock, in the case of PRUs, profits interest participation rights, RSUs and restricted stock, and the performance of specified investment portfolios managed by LAM, in the case of our LFIs.
+In addition, PRU performance criteria include adjustments for revenue volatility in recognition of our belief that more volatile growth is less valuable to our shareholders.
 We believe these criteria will provide our employees additional incentives to prudently manage the wide range of risks inherent in the Company's business.
 We are not aware of any employee behavior motivated by our compensation policies and practices that creates increased risks for shareholders or our clients.